Interface ServerSentEventBroadcaster

 broadcastComment

-Broadcasts a single Server-Sent Event comment to all clients listening to this broadcaster'sResourcePath.Specify a blank string to generate a bare
+Broadcasts a single Server-Sent Event comment to all clients listening to this broadcaster'sResourcePath.Use

 However, mock implementations may wish to block until broadcasts have completed - for example, to simplify automated testing.